grafana/k6-docs/src/data/markdown/translated-guides/en/03 Results output/200 Real-time/00 JSON.md

 </CodeGroup>

-Each line will either contain information about a metric, or log a data point (sample) for a metric.
+Each line either has information about a metric, or logs a data point (sample) for a metric.
 Lines consist of three items:

 - `type` - can have the values [Metric](#metric) or [Point](#point) where `Metric` means the line is declaring a metric, and `Point` is an actual data point (sample) for a metric.
 - `data` - is a dictionary that contains lots of stuff, varying depending on the `"type"` above.